maargi786/Facebook-Album-Downloader/README.md

 ## Application Link
 The Facebook-Album-Downloader is hosted on https://patelmargi.azurewebsites.net/FacebookAlbumDownloader
 ## Application Instruction
-Facebook `Album-Downloader-App` is not review yet. so, If you want to connect with Facebook-Album-Downloader you notify me and perform following steps:
-1. First, you need to confirm the invitation of Album-Downloader-App app from your Facebook.
+Facebook `Album-Downloader-App` is not review yet. so, If you want to connect with Facebook-Album-Downloader you notify me and need to confirm the invitation of Album-Downloader-App app from your Facebook.
-2. Open the https://developers.facebook.com/tools/explorer/ and select the Album-Downloader-App Application from the top-right drop-down menu and click get token below from the application menu and select Get User Access Token.
-3. That will open the Select Permission popup and choose the user_photos checkbox and click on the Get Access Token.
-It will provide the accessibility for your Facebook album.
-4. Now, Refresh the page of Facebook Album Downloader or try again.